 Of course, not all AVB can be reused.
 Cannabis consumed at temperatures over 375˚F will likely be too cooked to reuse.
 On a visual scale: if it’s black, toss it out and try again; if it is brown, there is still some THC and CBD that can be put to good use.
-So, stop throwing away that perfectly good post-smoke bud and start storing it.
+So, stop throwing away that perfectly good post-vape bud and start storing it.

 While not likely to make its way into the pages of the next superstar chef’s bestselling cookbook, AVB may well become the most reached for ingredient in your pantry.
 Though not the most creative use for AVB, the simplest is just to directly eat it.
 This doesn’t, however, need to be a “hold your nose, swallow quickly, and wash it down with a glass of water” experience.
 Already vaped bud can be sprinkled onto your favorite desserts or incorporated into any number of other dishes.
 It can also be incorporated into baked goods.

 To make cannabutter, melt one pound of butter in a saucepan, keeping the temperature at about 200˚F. Stir in about two grams of AVB and keep the mixture at about 200˚F for 15-20 minutes.
 Then, filter the mixture through cheesecloth or any other fine mesh material.
 The spent grounds can be thrown away and the cannabutter should be placed in the refrigerator to set.
 To reduce the intense aroma when making cannabutter, it is advisable to water cure your AVB first (see below).

-Similarly, AVB can be used to make cannaoil, which can then be used as cooking oil or in salad dressings.
+Similarly, AVB can be used to make cannabis-infused oil, or cannaoil, which can then be used as cooking oil or in salad dressings.
 The procedure is very much the same as making cannabutter, but the ratios are different.
 To make a batch of cannaoil, you will need between one pint and one quart of the cooking oil of your choice, and at least 16 grams of AVB.
 You could use more AVB, but this would make the oil more potent.

 There is no limit to the ways AVB can be incorporated into drinks as well.
 The toasted flower can be mixed in with coffee grounds for an early morning pick-me-up or mixed in with loose-leaf teas to unwind in the evening.
 It can also be incorporated directly into smoothies or any other beverage, especially those that will mask the strong taste of AVB.

 To make a tincture, you will need alcohol.
 Most people use vodka or Everclear to avoid picking up any other flavors, but any alcohol can work as long as it’s at least 90 proof.
 Place the AVB directly into a sealed container with the alcohol to steep.
 Though it can be done in as little as two hours, most leave the mix to sit for a few days, giving it an occasional shake.
 The longer it sits, the more potent it becomes.
 When ready to use, give the tincture a final shake before straining out the spent AVB through cheesecloth or another fine-mesh filter.
 The tincture should then be stored in a dark or opaque bottle, preferably out of sunlight.

-Other Uses and Considerations
+Other AVB Uses and Considerations

 to be had.
 Be warned, however, this tastes terrible.
 Only the most desperate of consumers or those who are given to accepting dares generally resort to re-smoking AVB.